James-Lian/GuesserGo/STREET_VIEW_SETUP.md

 ## Usage

-1. **Camera Tab**: Take pictures and get similarity scores with location data
+1. **Camera2 Tab**: Take pictures and get similarity scores with location data
 2. **Explore Tab**: Navigate to camera or other features
 3. **Street View Tab**: Generate location challenges and test your navigation skills